micheles/decorator/documentation.rst

 Apart from that, there is a new experimental feature.
 The decorator module now includes an implementation of generic (multiple dispatch) functions.
-The API is designed to mimic the one of `functools.singledispatch` but the implementation is much simpler;
-moreover all the decorators involved preserve the signature of the decorated functions.
+The API is designed to mimic the one of ``functools.singledispatch`` (introduced in Python 3.4) but the implementation is much simpler; moreover all the decorators involved preserve the signature of the decorated functions.
 For the moment the facility is there mostly to exemplify the power of the module.
-In the future it could change and/or be enhanced/optimized; on the other hand, it could even become deprecated.
+In the future it could be enhanced/optimized; on the other hand, both its behavior and its API could change.
 Such is the fate of experimental features.
-In any case it is very short and compact, so you can extract it for your own use.
+In any case it is very short and compact (less then one hundred lines) so you can extract it for your own use.
 Take it as food for thought.

 Usefulness of decorators
 ------------------------------------------------